HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakes.md

      Execute a transaction expressing the vote for opening the restricted forgers list.
      This transaction is allowed only when the forgers are initially restricted, and can be executed only by one of the allowed forgers.
      The forger index is determined by the position of the forger in the allowed forger list.
-     The message to sign is composed by the concatenation of foreger index + sender address + invocation nonce, and is verified against the blockSignerProposition.
+     The message to sign is composed by the concatenation of forger index + sender address + invocation nonce, and is verified against the blockSignerProposition.

 - upgrade